-Select "Student Planning" This will redirect you to the Student Planning platform.
+- Select "Student Planning" This will redirect you to the Student Planning platform.
 You can register from Flashlight by following prompts to register, but Student Planning offers an easier way to search for and add classes.

 Remember that you should check in with your academic advisor about the courses you need if you are not sure of what to take.
 You are in charge of your class schedule and ensuring that you take the courses you need, but academic advisors are here to guide you.
-You can communicate with them via email or throu clear the advising hold on your Flashlight account!
+You can accompanie to with them via a mail or through able to register restrictions are cleared!